babynewton/drew/README.md

 DML
 ====

-DML(Drew Meta Language) is a UI description language
+DML(Drew Meta Language) is a UI description language.
+Following form is a description of DML in e-BNF.

 INTEGER = [0-9]+